vistec-AI/thai2transformers/docs/train_tokenizer.md

 ## Type of tokenizer

  1. newmm - Dictionary-based word-level maximal matching tokenizer from [PyThaiNLP](https://github.com/PyThaiNLP/pythainlp)
- 2. syllable - cut by word found in syllable corpus.
+ 2. syllable - Syllable-level tokenizer from CRF-basd syllable segmentor for Thai ([ssg](https://github.com/ponrawee/ssg))
  3. fake_sefr_cut - cut word by `SEFR_SPLIT_TOKEN` or in its current form `<|>`.

 ## How to